allegramelli-tech/HerVoice/README.md

 ## Testing The MVP

 ### As a Clinic

-1. Register a clinic
+1. Register a clinic at `/clinic`
 2. Create one or more available slots

 ### As a Patient
 1. Open `/patient`
-2. Select a clinic slot
+2. Browse clinics and select a slot
-3. Submit identity details and create a funding case
+3. Submit name, date of birth, and insurance number to create a funding case
-4. Wait for funding to be locked
+4. Save your case ID

 ### As a Funder
 1. Open `/funder`
-2. View pending cases in the dashboard
+2. View pending cases on the dashboard
 3. Lock XRP in escrow for a selected case

 ### At Arrival
 1. Open `/clinic`
-2. Re-enter the patient's identity
+2. Patient re-enters name, date of birth, insurance number
-3. Check whether the identity hash matches the active booked case
+3. Backend recomputes hash, matches against active case
-4. If matched, release escrow on XRPL
+4. If matched: escrow releases, transaction hash returned
+5. Verify the transaction at [testnet.xrpl.org](https://testnet.xrpl.org)

 ---

-## Implementation Notes

-- The backend stores only `patient_hash`, never raw patient identity
-- Raw identity is used only in-memory to compute SHA-256
-- The current MVP verifies **patient arrival and identity match**, not surgery completion
-- Slot booking is required before funding and release
-- The clinic verification endpoint will not release escrow if the identity does not match an active booked case

----

 ## Roadmap

-- [ ] Clinic-side slot cancellation flow
+- [ ] RPPS invoice verification for surgery completion proof (v2)
-- [ ] Stronger clinic-specific wallet routing
+- [ ] DID / Verifiable Credentials for clinic and funder identity
-- [ ] Frontend support for reschedule / cancel flows
+- [ ] RLUSD settlement support
-- [ ] Better dashboard filtering and monitoring views
+- [ ] Frontend wallet signing
 - [ ] Realtime XRPL transaction updates via QuickNode
+- [ ] Multi-clinic routing with clinic-specific wallet addresses
 - [ ] Production-grade auth and role management
-- [ ] Optional DID / VC exploration for future identity portability

 ---

-## Hackathon Context
+## Implementation Notes

-The current MVP is intentionally opinionated:

-- **Privacy first** — raw patient identity is not stored
-- **Structured booking** — clinic-managed slots and appointment binding
-- **Auditable settlement** — on-chain XRPL escrow without exposing raw identity
-- **Calm UX** — designed for patients in a stressful moment
+- The backend stores only `patient_hash` — never name, date of birth, or insurance number
+- Raw identity exists in memory for one request only; no logging of input fields
+- The current MVP verifies **patient arrival and identity match**, not surgery completion — this is a deliberate scope decision, not a gap
+- The escrow condition is cryptographic (PREIMAGE-SHA-256), not time-based — only our backend can release funds
+- Same-hash duplicate prevention means one patient cannot hold two active funded cases simultaneously
+- Multiple historical cases per patient are permitted — a patient may need care more than once

 ---